gcmurphy/metasploit_ex/README.md

 It should be noted that:
   - A console session becomes inactive 5 minutes after last command was sent.
-  - Read may not produce any data.
-The genserver polls the rpc server for new data every 250ms.
-This is likely to change.
+  - Read will block until it receives some data or times out.

 ## Status